giry-dev/mangrove-docs/docs/web-app/strategies/key-actions-questions/how-to-close-strat.md

 1. Go to the [Mangrove dApp](https://app.mangrove.exchange/) and click on the Strategies tab

-2. Select "Manage" for the strategy that you would like to close.
+2. Select "Manage" for the strategy that you would like to close

 3. Click on the "Close strategy" button in the top right corner